AntoninLngt/TP-HSP-CROSETTO-LONGEOT/README.md

 ### Layer 2 - 2D Convolution

-Convolution with 6 convolution kernels of size 5x5
+**Convolution with 6 convolution kernels of size 5x5**

+Each kernel learns to detect specific patterns or features in the input

+> [!NOTE]
+> The convolution operation reduces the spatial dimensions of the input.
+A kernel size 5x5 focuses on a slightly broader area of the input.

+### Layer 3 - Subsampling

+Sub-sampling is performed by averaging 2x2 pixels down to 1 pixel.